ronf/asyncssh/docs/api.rst

 Curve25519 support is only available when the libnacl package and libsodium library are installed.

-GSS support is only available when the gssapi package on UNIX is installed.
+GSS authentication support is only available when the gssapi package is installed on UNIX or the pypiwin32 package is installed on Windows.
-This support is not yet available on Windows.

 .. index:: Encryption algorithms
 .. _EncryptionAlgs: